Esri/joint-military-symbology-xml/README.md

 Several parts of the provided schema have been defined (DrawingRules, LabelRules, Geometries, etc.) but are otherwise empty of full instance data.
 Work continues on this project, as it evolves to provide more content for use by implementers, and some of that work will fill in the aforementioned missing data.

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

+Issues with the Esri-supported stylx files are not managed in this repository.
+Please contact [Esri Support Services](https://support.esri.com/en/contact-tech-support) or log them in [Esri/military-symology](https://github.com/Esri/military-symbology).

 ## Contributing